-The housing stock in Bass Coast is relatively homogenous and primarily comprises separate dwellings - medium density housing makes up less than 10% of the housing stock.
+The housing stock in Bass Coast is relatively homogenous and primarily comprises separate dwellings - medium density housing makes up 8% of the housing stock.
 The substantial supply of separate dwellings contrasts with the predominantly smaller household types (one and two persons), an issue which the housing strategy should respond to.

-The rental market comprises approximately 24% of the occupied dwelling stock, however the number of active rental bonds has remained relatively stable in recent years despite strong overall dwelling and population growth.
-The median rent has increased strongly at an average rate of 7% per annum.
+The rental market comprises approximately 20% of the occupied dwelling stock, although the number of rental bonds has decreased and now is below 2015 levels.
+Reflective of decreasing rental stock is a steady increase in median rent, having now reached a high of \$420 per week.
+This translates to an average annual increase of 6% per annum.
 The combination of strong rental price growth and limited stock growth indicates, in broad terms, that demand comfortably exceeds supply, an issue which the housing strategy should address.

-Unoccupied dwellings are a feature of the housing stock with only 56% of dwellings occupied at the 2016 Census.
-Occupancy levels are particularly low in Phillip Island (37-45%), Inverloch (55%) and San Remo (60%).
+Unoccupied dwellings are a feature of housing stock with only 63% of dwellings occupied.
+Occupancy is particularly low on Phillip Island (49%), however occupancy levels increased noticeably between 2016 and 2021.

-It is estimated that more than one-third of the existing housing stock is used primarily to accommodate nonresidents, including holiday homes and holiday rentals, and the number of active listings for holiday rentals (including Airbnb) has increased strongly in recent years.
+It is estimated that more than a quarter of the existing housing stock is used primarily to accommodate nonresidents, including holiday homes and holiday rentals.